Robbie X: Revolution Pro Wrestling (2013–present)

 Robbie X made his Revolution Pro Wrestling debut on 26 May 2013, in a losing effort to Marty Scurll at RevPro Road To Thunder.
 His next appearance would not be until 3 November 2019 in a loss to Senza Volto.

 On 31 July 2021, at RevPro Day of Reckoning, Robbie X challenged for the Undisputed British Cruiserweight Championship, his match against champion Michael Oku ending in a no contest after interference from The Legion (Mark Haskins & Chris Ridgeway).
 In a rematch on 21 August 2021 at the Nine Year RevPro Anniversary Show, Robbie X was defeated by Oku.
 Robbie X again unsuccessfully challenged for the title at RevPro High Stakes on 19 September 2021 in a Triple Threat match against Michael Oku and Chris Ridgeway.

-On 23 July 2022 at RevPro Summer Sizzler, Robbie X competed in a number 1 contender match for the AEW All-Atlantic Championship alongside Callum Newman, Man Like DeReiss, Ricky Knight Jr., Will Kroos and eventually winner Connor Mills.
+On 23 July 2022 at RevPro Summer Sizzler, Robbie X competed in a number 1 contender match for the AEW All-Atlantic Championship alongside Callum Newman, Man Like DeReiss, Ricky Knight Jr., Will Kroos and eventual winner Connor Mills.

-Robbie X won the Undisputed British Cruiserweight Championship on 17 December 2022, at RevPro Uprising, defeating Dan Moloney, current champion Will Kaven and Luke Jacobs in an elimination match.
+Robbie X won the Undisputed British Cruiserweight Championship on 17 December 2022, at RevPro Uprising, defeating defending champion Luke Jacobs, Dan Moloney and Will Kaven in an elimination match.
 He would lose the title to Connor Mills on 9 July 2023, at RevPro Epic Encounter.

-TNT Extreme Wrestling (2016–present)

-Robbie X Made his TNT Extreme Wrestling debut on 2 February 2016.
-Since then he made multiple appearances for the Hardcore Wrestling company, he is also a former TNT Ultra X Champion which he won on 25 January 2025, he vacated the title on 31 May 2025.

 New Japan Pro-Wrestling (2022–present)

 Robbie X appeared for New Japan Pro-Wrestling (NJPW) on 2 October 2022 at Royal Quest II, teaming with Michael Oku in a losing effort against Suzuki-gun (Douki & El Desperado).
 On 14 October 2023, at Royal Quest III, Robbie X was defeated by Taiji Ishimori.

 On 20 October 2024 at Royal Quest IV, Robbie X was revealed as the newest member of Bullet Club and teamed with Ishimori to defeat Danny Black and Joe Lando.
 The duo then announced that they would compete in the Super Junior Tag League.
 In 2025, Robbie X joined the War Dogs sub-group of Bullet Club along with Ishimori.

+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Mushozoku, replacing the alliance with Unbound Co., which was a complete merger.
+On March 6, 2026 at NJPW's 54th Anniversary Show, Robbie X and Ishimori defeated Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita) to win the IWGP Junior Heavyweight Tag Team Championship, only to lose it back to Ichiban Sweet Boys a month later at Wrestling RedZone.